 Best Medical Billing and Coding Schools in Colorado

 If you want a fast path into the healthcare field without years of medical school, medical billing and coding can be a smart choice.
 In Colorado, you'll find several schools offering programs that prepare you for industry-recognized certification.
-Most of these programs can be completed in under a year, and many offer online or hybrid formats so you can keep working while you train.
+Most of these programs can be completed in about a year, and many offer online or hybrid formats so you can keep working while you train.

 Before you enroll, it's important to know how the career works, what skills you need, and which schools have strong reputations in the state.